Jennifer-Francis-Nkpornwi/Jennifer-Francis-Nkpornwi/README.md

-# Jennifer Francis-Nkpornwi | Business Analyst
+# Jennifer Francis-Nkpornwi | Business Analyst| Data Analyst

-I'm a Business Analyst with a background in sales operations and customer experience, bringing over 7 years of cross-functional business exposure to every problem I analyse.
+I'm a Business Analyst and Data Analyst with a background in sales operations and customer experience, bringing 7+ years of cross-functional business exposure and hands-on skills in SQL, Power BI, and Excel to every problem I analyze.

 My work sits at the intersection of process improvement, stakeholder needs, and data — translating messy real-world business problems into structured, actionable solutions.

+Currently a Data Analyst Intern at MicroTech Africa, delivering end-to-end analytics projects on real-world business datasets.

 ## What I Do
 •	Business Requirements Documentation — BRDs, SRDs, use cases, and user stories